kasperjunge/kasperjunge.github.io/docs/_sources/posts/2025/0_ablog_github_pages_setup.rst.txt

    mkdir posts/2025
    mv first-post.rst posts/2025

+Now we're almost ready for deploying our blog to GitHub Pages, but before we do that, we need one last thing.

-Great!
-Now, since we have our .venv/ directory in the project we need to add some files to the exclude_patterns in the conf.py file to avoid sphinx interpreting the files in the .venv/ directory as blog post material.
+Since we have our .venv/ directory in the project we need to add some files to the exclude_patterns in the conf.py file to avoid sphinx interpreting the files in the .venv/ directory as blog post material.

 .. code-block:: python
    exclude_patterns = [""